-Read our guide to the temporary VAT reduction rate for the UK hospitality and tourism industry
+Read our updated guide to the extended temporary VAT reduction rate for the UK hospitality and tourism industry

-Understand the temporary VAT cut, who it affects, and what to do next.
+Understand the temporary VAT cut, the new extension date, who it affects, and what to do next.

 Why has the VAT rate been temporarily changed for some businesses?